 At Fine Vintage, Ltd, we pride ourselves on the number of wines we taste, and especially the quality of the wines offered.
 You won't learn a lot by tasting a mass-produced cabernet sauvignon off the grocery store shelf, but having a skilled tutor help you compare a classified Left Bank Bordeaux with a high-end Napa or Sonoma Cab (as we do in our course) and you will pick up some amazing insights.
 Looking to really polish your wine and spirits knowledge and tasting skills?
 To my mind, this is without question the best place to do it.
 Besides, the class is great fun and you’ll enjoy the company of other wine lovers as well!

 A Sense of Urgency

 Advance registration is necessary to assure you receive the text book and study guide well before the class begins so you can read through the materials prior to the start of our classroom review.
 While we can accept registrations as close as a few weeks before the class begins, I encourage you to commit to the course and book your place as early as possible to assure you have time to look over the text book and mull over the practice exam questions.

 As we have seen in several courses, classes do fill up.
 We keep the group relatively small to maximize the interactive aspect of learning about wine, so book your space while there is room.
 Once we reach the maximum class size, the course is closed.
-Don't miss your chance for a Level Two certification and a great tasting and learning experience with like-minded wine lovers.
+Don't miss your chance for a Level Two certification through a great tasting and learning experience with like-minded wine lovers.

-Upcoming dates for Fine Vintage, Ltd. Level Two course with Lyn Farmer:
+Upcoming dates for the Fine Vintage, Ltd. WSET Level Two course with Lyn Farmer: